BottlecapDave/HomeAssistant-OctopusEnergy/_docs/entities/intelligent.md

 `number.octopus_energy_{{DEVICE_ID}}_intelligent_charge_target`

-This sensor is used to see and set the charge target for your future intelligent charges.
+This sensor is used to see and set the charge target for your future intelligent charges for a **single** intelligent device.

 !!! info